How to Check whether alphabet is Vowel or consonant in Golang

 In this post, You will learn the following things in a go programming language

-• Check given character is a vowel or consonant using if-else and switch expression
+• Checking whether a given character is a vowel or consonant using if-else and switch expressions

-• How to find vowels count in a given string.
+• Determining the count of vowels in a given string.